omnilaboratory/obd/README.md

 <p align="center">
   <img width="500" alt="None Custodial OmniBOLT Daemon" src="docs/assets/None-Custodial-OmniBOLT-Daemon-2.png">
 </p>

-In addition, OBD is designed special for inbound liquidity providers.
-A daemon allows thousands of remote light clients connections, including connections from [LND wallets](https://omnilaboratory.github.io/obd/#/Architecture?id=lnd-integrated).

-Clone, compile the source code and run the binary executable file, you will have a featured OmniBOLT deamon(OBD) to start the journey of lightning network.

 The latest document/tutorial has been moved to [OmniBOLT - Developers](https://omnilaboratory.github.io/obd/#/OBD-README).